Bridging Disciplines: Impacts of Environmental Chemicals on Physiology and Health 2023

-The course is offered in-person with some online instruction and asynchronous course discussion aimed at creating a community of learners who are interested in toxicology and impacts of chemical contaminants on human health, neurobiology, regenerative capacity, and aging.
-Students will be provided with support to prepare a poster presentation for the annual Maine Biological and Medical Sciences Symposium in April 2022.
+The course is offered in-person and aims to create a community of learners who are interested in toxicology and impacts of chemical contaminants on human health, neurobiology, and regenerative capacity.
+Students will be provided with support to prepare a poster presentation for the annual Maine Biological and Medical Sciences Symposium in April 2023.

 - MDI Biological Laboratory

 Bridging Disciplines is a five day course for Maine undergraduates interested in gaining biomedical research experience and learning about interdisciplinary approaches to solving complex environmental health problems.
 This year the focus will be on toxicology and regeneration.
 What are the biological impacts of exposure to toxic substances in the environment?
-How do these exposures affect regenerative capacities and the aging process?
+How do these exposures affect regenerative capacities?

 Students will be introduced to fundamental research concepts, methodology, tools, and conducting in vivo based-bioassays using Planaria and Drosophila as animal models.
 Student-generated data will be collected, analyzed, and discussed in order to understand how animal responses to toxic exposure relates to human health.
 Students will be able to interact with professionals and experts who can provide insights on the interdisciplinary connections between their fields.
 Course topics will include:

-- Concepts and current news in environmental toxicology as it relates to regeneration and aging biology
+- Concepts and current news in environmental toxicology as it relates to regenerative biology

-- Toxicity assays with planaria and fruit flies
+- Toxicity assays with planaria, fruit flies, and annelid worms

 - Use of other animal models such as nematode C. elegans